⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 North America Pet

-Sales of pet food products, primarily under the Blue Buffalo brand.
+Sales of pet food products primarily under the Blue Buffalo brand in North America.

 North America Foodservice

-Sales of branded and unbranded products to foodservice operators.
+Sales of food products to commercial and noncommercial foodservice operators.

 🎯 WHY THIS MATTERS